r4yfon/FreshSavings/README.md

 ## Bootstrap & CSS

 We made use of the `12-point grid system` to help make our application responsive.
-We utilised Bootstrap features like `modal`, `accordian panel` and we styled our `cards` and `buttons` using CSS and icons from Iconify.
+We utilised Bootstrap features like `modal`, `accordian panel` and we styled our `cards` and `buttons` using CSS and icons.
+We took ideas for our marketplace design from exisiting HTML templates such as [this](https://startbootstrap.com/template/shop-homepage)

 # Beyond the Lab